-Installation of a new Indonesian cabinet led by PNI Prime Minister Wilopo.

-Frustrated with Indonesian officials, Cochran recommended to the State Department that "our attitude henceforth must be absolutely firm.
-Indo[nesian]s must be brought to understand that it now devolves upon them to show their good intentions toward us...[The] most immed[iate] and convincing gesture which can be made [at] this juncture is to adhere without further ado to [the] MSA agreement as negotiated."39 William J. McWilliams, director of the executive secretariat of the State Department, commented to Under Secretary David K. Bruce on "the latest in a long series of fights" between Cochran and the Mutual Security Agency, ECA's successor organization.
-The two "basic difficulties" appeared to be: (1) "Cochran's insistence on complete control of all American activities in Djakarta" and (2) disagreements over the scale of program."40
+- April 3, 1952 Installation of a new Indonesian cabinet led by PNI Prime Minister Wilopo. - April 9, 1952 Frustrated with Indonesian officials, Cochran recommended to the State Department that "our attitude henceforth must be absolutely firm.
+Indo[nesian]s must be brought to understand that it now devolves upon them to show their good intentions toward us...[The] most immed[iate] and convincing gesture which can be made [at] this juncture is to adhere without further ado to [the] MSA agreement as negotiated." - April 14, 1952 William J. McWilliams, director of the executive secretariat of the State Department, commented to Under Secretary David K. Bruce on "the latest in a long series of fights" between Cochran and the Mutual Security Agency, ECA's successor organization.
+The two "basic difficulties" appeared to be: (1) "Cochran's insistence on complete control of all American activities in Djakarta" and (2) disagreements over the scale of US economic aid to Indonesia, with the ambassador advocating for "very small sums" and the agency recommending "a much more substantial program." - May 1952 The PKI declared its "loyal opposition" to the Wilopo government, a policy switch from its "outright opposition to the Hatta, Natsir, and Sukiman cabinets."

-May 1952

-The PKI declared its "loyal opposition" to the Wilopo government, a policy switch from its "outright opposition to the Hatta, Natsir, and Sukiman cabinets."
 Seeking to expand its membership, the party adopted united-front tactics and ceased its attacks on Sukarno.
+"By contrast,"

-"By contrast," according to Herbert Feith, "there was no change in the attitude of the party toward Vice-President Hatta."
+according to Herbert Feith, "there was no change in the attitude of the party toward Vice-President Hatta."